baybars1223/Challenge-Problems/README.md

-# Challenge-Problems
+# Toy Applications and Problems
-Toy problems I've worked on
+Toy problems and applications I've finished or am working on.